Werner-Staeblein/Project-2-modified-resubmit/README.md

 The trivia has 10 questions for the user to answer.
 While answering the questions, the user is provided **immediate feedback** with a progress indicator on the number of questions already answered.

 Every question has four radio buttons to choose from.
-A user can change the radio button/answer as long as the submit button is not clicked.
+A user can change the radio button/answer for as long as the submit button is **not** clicked.
 Once a radio button is clicked, **immediate feedback** to the user is as follows:

 - the color of the radio button changes,
 - the number of questions already answered (count with Question X/Y) increases by one,
 - the user is shown the correct answer in green if answered correctly,
-- the user is shown the correct answer in green and, if the wrong answer was chosen, the incorrectly clicked answer is in red color,
+- the user is shown the correct answer in green and, if the wrong answer was chosen, the incorrectly clicked answer is in red,
 - the count of "Wrong Answers" or "Correct Answers" both using the same red/green coloring to display wrong/correct answers increases by one depending on the correctness of the last answer,
 - the button 'Submit' changes to 'Next Question' indicating to the user to proceed to the next question